moh-frh/moh-frh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm software engineer, passionate about everything related to software development and technologies, interested in field of web and mobile development, and I'm trying to improve and scale my knowledge in this field.
+I'm ✨ _software engineer_ ✨, passionate about everything related to software development and technologies, interested in field of web and mobile development, and I'm trying to improve and scale my knowledge in this field.

 To learn more about me please take a look at my portfolio [https://my-portfolio-mff.netlify.app/]